MegaManSec/SSH-Snake/README.md

 - Port 22 Only: There is a general assumption that SSH is running on port 22.

 - GNU coreutils: The script relies heavily on GNU coreutils.
 I have not determined how much (if any) GNU-ism is used in the script.

-- `find ... -readable ...` is used in the script in multiple places.
-The `-readable` flag is not supported on all versions of `find(1)`.

 - The script does not currently look for SSH agent sockets.